 - (3) Net income (loss) applicable to common stock for the years ended December 31, 2005, 2004, and 2003, reflects the deduction of dividends on our redeemable preferred stock that was held by TPG ON Holdings LLC, an affiliate of Texas Pacific Group (or TPG), our controlling stockholder, until November 10, 2005.
 On November 10, 2005, we entered into a Conversion and Termination Agreement with an affiliate of TPG to convert its preferred stock into approximately 49.4 million shares of our common stock.
 To induce the conversion, we issued approximately 3.9 million additional shares of our common stock to such affiliate of TPG.
 Following the conversion, none of the authorized shares of preferred stock remained outstanding.
-Net income (loss) applicable to common stock for the years ended December 31, 2003, 2004, and 2005, reflects the deduction of dividends of \$9.2 million, \$9.9 million and \$9.2 million, respectively; the accretion of the increase in redemption value of our redeemable preferred stock of \$0.5 million in 2003, \$1.5 million in 2004 and \$(1.0) million in 2005; the dividend from inducement shares issued upon conversion of convertible redeemable preferred stock of \$20.4 million in 2005; and the allocation of undistributed earnings to preferred shareholders of \$9.7 million in 2005. - (4) The decrease in stockholders' deficit between December 31, 2004 and December 31, 2005 was primarily attributable to the issuance of shares from the conversion of preferred stock of \$139.2 million and our net income of \$100.6 million for the year ended December 31, 2005.
+Net income (loss) applicable to common stock for the years ended December 31, 2003, 2004 and 2005 and the six months ended July 1, 2005, reflects the deduction of dividends of \$9.2 million, \$9.9 million, \$9.2 million and \$5.2 million, respectively; the accretion of the increase in redemption value of our redeemable preferred stock of \$0.5 million in 2003, \$1.5 million in 2004, \$(1.0) million in 2005, of which \$0.2 million was attributable to the six months ended July 1, 2005; the dividend from inducement shares issued upon conversion of convertible redeemable preferred stock of \$20.4 million in 2005; and the allocation of undistributed earnings to preferred shareholders of \$9.7 million in 2005, of which \$4.4 million was allocated to the first six months of 2005. - (4) The decrease in stockholders' deficit between December 31, 2005 and June 30, 2006 was primarily attributable to our net income of \$107.9 million for the six months ended June 30, 2006, net proceeds of \$75.2 million upon the issuance of 11.2 million shares of our common stock at a price of \$7.00 per share pursuant to a public offering on April 6, 2006, cash proceeds of \$10.0 million from the exercise of stock options and stock purchases under our existing employee stock benefit plans, and the recording of \$4.3 million of FAS 123R compensation expense as paid in capital. - (5) Revenues for the six months ended June 30, 2006 include approximately \$12.5 million of foundry service revenue from the acquisition of LSI's Gresham, Oregon wafer fabrication facility that occurred in May 2006. - (6) During the quarter ended June 30, 2006, we revised the estimated useful lives of our manufacturing equipment for depreciation purposes from approximately 5 years to ten years.
+The effect of this change was to reduce depreciation expense and increase gross profit by \$7.5 million in the quarter and for the six months ended June 30, 2006.